dobraczka/kiez/NEW_IN_THIS_RELEASE.md

-New in 0.3.3
+New in 0.4.0
 ============

-- Patch IPython vulnerability by setting it to >=7.31.1
+- Added Faiss to enable fast hubness-reduced nearest neighbor search on the gpu